lwhorton/home_visit_service/README.md

-(so Ecto and its backing implementations are out of the question). deploying a binary that can easily read from the command line is a bit harder than it should be. building a "running" CLI (keeping the prompt alive) requires yet more work setting up supervised IO.gets() loops. given all these concerns, and a limited amount of time to work on an example application, interactions with the home_services_application are simply going to happen through remote process execution.
+(so Ecto and its backing implementations are out of the question). deploying a binary that can easily read from the command line is a bit harder than it should be. building a "running" CLI (keeping the prompt alive) requires yet more work setting up supervised `IO.gets()` loops. given all these concerns, and a limited amount of time to work on an example application, interactions with the home_services_application are simply going to happen through remote process execution (see below).

-the application release is prebuilt. `HomeVisitService.main(argv)` is our entrypoint, and it expects a standard unix* argv list of strings.
+the application release is prebuilt. `HomeVisitService.main(argv)` is our entrypoint, and it expects a standard unix argv list of strings.

 ```
 > ./home_visit_service start